 In 2018, Dr. Hurd received an Honorary Degree, Doctor of Humane Letters from Franklin & Marshall College and was recognized as one of Time Magazine’s 2018 Top 31 People Who Are Changing the South.
 She was named to Washington Monthly’s 2016 list of the most innovative people in higher education and the Chronicle of Higher Education’s 2014 Influence List.

-Prior to launching College Advising Corps, Nicole served as an Assistant Dean and Director of the Center for Undergraduate Excellence at the University of Virginia.
+Prior to launching College Advising Corps, Dr. Hurd served as an Assistant Dean and Director of the Center for Undergraduate Excellence at the University of Virginia.
 While there, she founded the College Guide Program that was the precursor to College Advising Corps.
 The College Guide Program received national attention and a $10 million grant from the Jack Kent Cooke Foundation to expand into 10 additional states.
-Because of the growth and success of College Guides, Nicole was awarded the Governor of Virginia’s Award for Volunteerism and Community Service in 2007.
+Because of the growth and success of College Guides, Dr. Hurd was awarded the Governor of Virginia’s Award for Volunteerism and Community Service in 2007.

-The co-author of “Helping Students Navigate the Path to College: What High Schools Can Do,” a publication of the US Department of Education, Nicole holds a Ph.D. in Religious Studies from the University of Virginia, a Master’s degree from Georgetown University, and a Bachelor’s degree from the University of Notre Dame.
-She serves on the Advisory Board of the Batten School of Leadership and Public Policy at the University of Virginia and lives in Chapel Hill, North Carolina (and airplanes) with her husband and their two children.
+The co-author of “Helping Students Navigate the Path to College: What High Schools Can Do,” a publication of the U.S. Department of Education, Dr. Hurd holds a Ph.D. in Religious Studies from the University of Virginia, a master’s degree from Georgetown University, and a bachelor’s degree from the University of Notre Dame.
+She serves on the Advisory Board of the Batten School of Leadership and Public Policy at the University of Virginia and lives in Chapel Hill, North Carolina, with her husband and their two children.